davekilian/primer/index.md

 ## About the Author

 I'm a teacher with a background in software engineering.
-I've written high-performance code for the cloud, and I have backgrounds in graphics, networking and distributed storage.
+I've written high-performance code for the cloud, and I have background experience in graphics, networking and distributed storage.

 I wrote this book because nothing like it exists (as far as I know), and I think it ought to.
 Back when I was in school I would sometimes trawl the Internet for explanations of everyday inventions and tools, and I remember every explanation of computers falling flat: ending too early, lots of handwaving, and feelings I didn't really understand the pieces and how they fit together.
 I continued to hit walls in my mission to understand how computers '*really*' work, as I was pulled deeper and deeper into the weeds &mdash; and that's how I ended up working on building these things :-)